What the Hell is SEO?

 Good SEO takes a multifaceted approach – there isn’t just ‘one’ thing to do on a website to make it rank high in Google.
 The main thing is to make sure that the content on your website is relevant to queries - known as keywords - so that it is shown on the results page.
 The more relevant the result, the higher they will appear.

 All SEO should start with the process of identifying keywords with optimisation potential, through a process know as keyword research.
 After all, how do you know what to optimise for in the first place, or if a keyword has enough searches to warrant spending the time optimising?
+This research often forms the foundation of an effective SEO management service, helping businesses target the search terms most likely to generate relevant traffic and enquiries.

 Once keywords have been identified, the optimisation process can begin on the content of a web page.
 Again this is no small job as keywords need to be present in the content of the page, in places that make sense and not just ‘stuffed’.